 An assessment of the Council's relationship with Active Northumberland in 2017-18 concluded that there was no requirement to consolidate its financial position within the Council's group position.
 The assessment concluded that the Council did not have significant control over Active Northumberland.
+There has been no change in the relationship between Active Northumberland and the Council during 2018-19.
 Further information in respect of the Council's relationship with Active Northumberland is contained within note 37 to the Council's Financial Statements, Related Parties.